How to Deal with Seasonal Affective Disorder

 When symptoms of either condition last more than a few days, it may be time to make an appointment with your doctor.

-Here are some ways he or she may suggest for dealing with these seasonal disorders:
+Here are some approaches clinicians recommend to deal with these seasonal disorders:

-Phototherapy: For those who have SAD, you doctor may prescribe light therapy in which an individual is exposed to a bright light in a box that acts in the same way as outdoor light.
+Phototherapy: For those who have seasonal affective disorder, you doctor may prescribe light therapy in which an individual is exposed to a bright light in a box that acts in the same way as outdoor light.
 Effective for most people with SAD, it’s expected to work within four days with few to no side effects.

-Psychotherapy: Though SAD is believed to be a result of chemical changes, some people may benefit from meeting with a therapist.
+Psychotherapy: Though seasonal depression is believed to be a result of chemical changes, some people may benefit from meeting with a therapist.

-Medications: People with severe SAD symptoms may be prescribed antidepressants, such as Paxil, Zoloft, Prozac or their generic equivalents.
+Medications: People with severe seasonal affective disorder symptoms may be prescribed antidepressants, such as Paxil, Zoloft, Prozac or their generic equivalents.
 For those who descend into a SAD depression annually, their doctor may recommend starting medications before the season begins so there is a seamless transition.

-Environmental changes: Those who experience SAD may want to take steps to improve their environment.
+Environmental changes: Those who experience seasonal affective disorder may want to take steps to improve their environment, including allowing more light through home windows.
 This can be done by opening blinds or curtains, trimming trees and shrubs so they don’t block light, or bring in brightly colored furnishings or accessories.

 Spend time outside: Nothing can replace natural light completely.
 Though you may not be inclined to spend time in the cold, taking a brisk walk or engaging in outdoor activity can really lift the mood.